rodrisan/Spencerian-Cursive/README.md

 ### Support Me

-You can support me in this project through [this page](https://www.alirezaalipour.com/Donation).
+You can support through [this page](https://www.alirezaalipour.com/Donation).